 The Philadelphia Orchestra in Concert on WRTI: Yannick leads Brahms' First Symphony and a new Tuba Concerto by Wynton Marsalis

-Join us on Sunday, March 20 at 1 PM on WRTI 90.1, and Monday, March 21 at 7 PM on WRTI HD-2 when the Philadelphia Orchestra in Concert series brings you a performance from the Orchestra’s 2021/2022 season, recorded live in December.
+Join us on Sunday, September 18th at 1 PM on WRTI 90.1, and Monday, September 19th at 7 PM on WRTI HD-2 when our Philadelphia Orchestra in Concert series brings you a performance recorded live in December, 2021.

 Listen for interviews interspersed throughout the broadcast, as program producer Susan Lewis speaks with Carol Jantsch and Yannick Nézet-Séguin.